ElkaRavenwood/PrescriptionTracker/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```
 Once this is complete, open a new shell terminal.
-Navigate to the PrescriptionTracker directory and run
+Navigate to the PrescriptionTracker directory and run.

 ```npm run dev```